Do you suspect that your partner is afraid of marriage? Are you at a loss for how to deal with it? This article is for you!

 How common is Gamophobia?

-Gamophobia is essentially a marriage phobia and is one of many specific phobias that someone may experience.
+Gamophobia is a marriage phobia and one of many specific phobias that someone may experience.
 It is estimated that around 10%, give or take a few percent, have a particular phobia of people in the US.

 What causes fear of marriage?

 There are a few reasons why someone could be afraid to get married.
 Here are a few common ones: